New Jersey Rental Agreement

 • Truth in Renting Guide Disclosure (required for all leases) – New Jersey landlords must attach the New Jersey Truth in Renting Guide to lease agreements, and provide access to the guide in a common area on the property.

-• Flood Zone Notice (required for some leases) – New Jersey landlords renting out property categorized in a flood zone must note this fact in the lease.
+• Flood Zone Notice (required for some leases) – New Jersey landlords of multiple dwellings renting out property (other than seasonal rentals) categorized in a flood zone must note this fact in the lease.
+The disclosure must also include specific language about the potential availability of flood insurance.

 • Window Guard Disclosure/Notice of Right to Child Protective Window Guards (required for all leases) – New Jersey landlords must advise tenants of their right to request child proof window guards on the property, at a cost of $20 per installation.